IMIO/imio_geonode/README.rst

     $ docker-compose up

-Now you can open your browser on http://localhost
+Now you can open your browser on http://localhost:8080

 `make init` will build docker images and start Django syncdb.
+It also create Docker network named as docker-compose project name (name of folder by default, so imiogeonode).

+You can create Docker network with `docker network create imiogeonode` command

 Postgis